Himanshu151281/Blockchain-chat-app/README.md

 # Blockchain Chat Application

 This project is a simple chat application that uses a blockchain structure to store messages.
-Each message is stored as a block in the blockchain, ensuring data integrity and security.
+Each message is stored as a block, ensuring data integrity and security.

 ## Features